samwillis/x-style/readme.md

 }
 ```

-Note that this implimentation of enviroment variablese does not update the css when the
+Note that this implementation of environment variables does not update the css when the
 value changes.

 To use the plugin, add the following to the x-style `<script>` in the `<head>`